Poolside mobile ordering now available at MGM resorts

 Ordering poolside is easier than ever at MGM Resorts International properties.

-The Las Vegas-based company has launched the city’s first in-seat poolside mobile ordering system, according to a Monday news release.
-Now, guests at select properties can order drinks or food via their smartphone and have their order delivered directly to their lounge chair or daybed.
+The Las Vegas-based company has launched an in-seat poolside mobile ordering system, according to a Monday news release.
+Guests at select properties can use it to order drinks or food via their smartphone and have their order delivered directly to their lounge chair or daybed.

 “The past year accelerated our investment in technology, bringing contactless interactions to every part of our resorts,” Dominique Bertolone, MGM Resorts senior vice president of food and beverage strategy, said in the release.
 “Our goal is to provide innovative, guest-centric experiences that deliver the world-class hospitality for which we are known.”